simonlotzkar/1800_20233_17/README.md

 Expansions (large multi-feature additions) and features that can be made after launching the app:
 * [Expansion] Allow users to submit an update for any product instead of just icecream (eg. smoothies)
 * [Expansion] Add other restaurants to the catalog (eg. TimHortons)
-* [Feature] Add a submission form for users to request a missing restaurant to be added
+* Restaurant Page
-* [Feature] Add a report form to each restaurant to allow users to flag admins for incorrect locations (eg we added the wrong address)
+    * [PageFeature] Add a report form to each restaurant to allow users to flag admins for incorrect locations (eg we added the wrong address)
+    * [PageFeature] Add filter to catalog for filtering by status
+    * [PageFeature] Include google map links for restaurants
+* Catalog Page
-* [Feature] Add MapBox display at top of catalog page
+    * [PageFeature] Add MapBox display at top of page that has user's location as a pin and all locations currently shown as pins
-* [Feature] Add google sign-up/log-in
-* [Feature] Display every update's owner total score, average score, and number of posts
+* Profile Page
-* [Feature] Add a preview 'dummy update' of what the user's posts will look like on their profile page
+    * [PageFeature] Add a preview 'dummy update' of what the user's posts will look like on their profile page
+* NEW Pages
+    * [Page] Add a submission form for users to request a missing restaurant to be added
-* [Feature] Customization manager page accessible to admins only (allow for editing, deleting, and creating customizations)
+    * [Page] Customization manager page accessible to admins only (allow for editing, deleting, and creating customizations)
-* [Feature] Restaurant manager page to replace submit restaurant page (allow for editing and creating restaurants)
+    * [Page] Restaurant manager page to replace submit restaurant page (allow for editing and creating restaurants)
+* Authentication
+    * [AuthFeature] Add google sign-up/log-in
+    * [AuthFeature] Before creating accounts, require user email verification (requires hosting)
 * [Feature] Add % of users that have unlocked achievement
-* [Feature] Before creating accounts, require user email verification (requires hosting)
-* [Feature] Add filter for home and catalog to filter by status
-* [Feature] Include google map links for restaurants
 * [Feature] Have an image stored for each restaurant and load as card image instead of single repeated one
 * [Feature] Add countdown timer below submit update button that displays remaining timeout time
 * [Feature] Add loading bar to places where restaurants and updates are loaded